 What is an ETF?

 An ETF is an abbreviation of an electronically traded fund.
 They are similar to an index fund, but they are not the same.
-When you buy an ETF you buy a fund that tracks the value of the original stock, but you don’t own any of the stock and hence don’t receive the dividend.
+When you buy an ETF you buy a fund that tracks the original stock’s value, but you don’t own any of the stock and hence don’t receive the dividend.
 Many different ETF providers offer an ETF index like the NZX50.
 This is a fund that tracks the performance of the NZX50

-The advantage of Index fund ETFs is that you can buy an index with very little fees associated with purchasing and you get a share of every single company without purchasing them all individually.
+The advantage of Index fund ETFs is that you can buy an index with minimal fees associated with purchasing.
+You get a share of every single company without purchasing them all individually.
 This diversifies your stock holdings.

 As you have already learned, diversification is key because it spreads your risk.
 And with the low fees because most EFTs are passively managed, and relatively good returns (NXZ50 averaged about 9% over the last 5 years, I think index ETF are a great investment tool.